oasisprotocol/demo-opl/examples/hyperlane-pingpong/README.md

 ## Setup

-Install the necessary NPM dependencies using `pnpm` or module manager of choice.
+Install the necessary NPM dependencies using `pnpm` or package manager of choice.

 ```sh
 pnpm install